Getting Healthy for Physical Transformation

 This powerful beginning sets the stage for confidence to emerge, supporting positive change.
 It's easy to stay where you are, but surpassing the struggle is far more rewarding.

 I want to remind you that even though some days may seem dark, you are still growing, and you can still start a new day fresh again.
-But start it from a place of rest, nourishment, love, patience, and compassion.
+Getting healthy starts from a place of rest, nourishment, love, patience, and compassion.
 And if you need that extra push and accountability support, a women's empowerment coach like myself can help you achieve your goals without the struggle of trying to figure it all out by yourself.

-Throughout my year of experience as a personal coach, I have learned to embrace my “failures”, and imperfections and see them as; little stepping stones toward success instead of beating myself up over them.
+Throughout my year of experience as a online life coach, I have learned to embrace my “failures”, and imperfections and see them as; little stepping stones toward success instead of beating myself up over them.
 They are all a part of the learning and thus the growth mindset process.